Who are we and how can we help you?

-Our friendly Support and Wellbeing team are on hand to support your mental health and wellbeing needs, and help you reach your potential here at UCSD.
+Our friendly Wellbeing team are on hand to support your mental health and wellbeing needs and to help you reach your potential here at UCSD.
 Support is offered both in-person and remotely.

 In summary, the team are on hand to support you with the following:

 - Emotional/Pastoral Support